 Mustard was one of the earliest grown crops.
 The word “mustard” is a hybrid of two Latin words, “mustum” and “ardens” meaning “burning must.”
 Ancient mustards were prepared with must, unfermented grape juice.

-The seed and the plant have traveled well with man’s movement around the globe.
-Even though it’s really native to more temperate areas in Europe, popularized by the ancient Greeks and Romans, it has been traded and cultivated commonly for thousands of years all over the world.
+The seed, and the plant, have traveled well with man’s movement around the globe.
+Native to more temperate areas in Europe, it was popularized by the ancient Greek, then Roman empires.
+It has been traded, and cultivated, commonly for thousands of years, spreading, with societies that traveled, and explored, all over the world.

 In the reign of Charlemagne (768-814), mustard became commonly planted across France, spread to Germany, and then onward to England.

-The Renaissance saw mustard proliferate as a part of the explosion of using spices in cooking in Europe, and China and India, which were trading spice outbound, discovering mustard seeds coming in from Europe.
-In the prepareds, the 19th century was the Golden Age of Mustard.
-Dijon had added wines and vinegars, and played with the different grinding techniques.
+The Renaissance saw mustard proliferate as a part of the explosion of using spices in cooking in Europe.
+In China and India, which were trading spices outbound, mustard seeds became an inbound spice revelation from the exotic North.

 Today, mustard plants can be found across Europe, North America, North Africa, and Asia.
 Grown in more than twenty-one countries, some table mustards, like Charroux, can trace their origins back nearly a thousand years!

-There is a reason that we crave mustard: Mustard is used in so many dishes all over the world because its chemistry pleases our brains, and the compounds in it are beneficial to our health.
+There is a reason that we crave mustard: It is used in so many dishes, all over the world, because its chemistry pleases our brains.
+The compounds in it are beneficial to our health.